wloryo/intervwan/README.md

 ## Challenges
 1. The increasing latency (up to 350ms from eastus to eastus) for test #2.
-Due to packet flow through a hairpin likely pass which increase the latency.
+Due to packet flow through a hairpin likely path which increase the latency.

 <img src="/5.png" width="60%">